chain-buds/chain-buds.github.io/README.md

-# ShunPeng Bai · 白 顺鹏
+# ShunPeng Bai · 白顺鹏
 This is ShunPeng Bai's personal website.
 Powered by <a href="http://jekyllrb.com/" target="_blank">Jekyll</a> with <a href="https://github.com/alshedivat/al-folio">al-folio</a> theme.
 I used the template of <a href="https://github.com/zishengz/zishengz.github.io">ZiSheng Zhang's Blog</a> and referrd to the <a href="https://zhuanlan.zhihu.com/p/613068160">tutorial</a> written by ZiSheng Zhang.

 ## License